Looking for the best things to do in Coronado Island with kids?

 ► Travel Insight

-Visit Coronado Ferry Landing at night for a breathtaking view of the city lights!
+Visit Coronado Ferry Landing at night for a breathtaking view of the San Diego skyline and city lights!

-To be very honest, when it comes to the shops and restaurants, Seaport Village San Diego has a lot more to offer in my opinion.
+To be very honest, when it comes to the shops and restaurants, Seaport Village San Diego has a lot more to offer.
 But Coronado Ferry Landing has the skyline view, as well as several small beach areas with calm waters and spots to launch or rent stand up paddleboards and kayaks, and that makes it very special!

 Coronado Ferry Landing also offers free live music on summer weekend.